Pavel Černý (footballer, born 1985)

-Pavel Černý (born 28 January 1985) is a Czech football player who currently plays for Czech First League side Pardubice.
+Pavel Černý (born 28 January 1985) is a Czech football player who currently plays for Chrudim.

 In the 2009–2010 season, while playing for Hradec Králové, he scored 14 goals and became the top goalscorer of the Czech 2.
 Liga together with Dani Chigou and Karel Kroupa.

+On 16 August 2024, Černý joined Czech 2.
+Liga club Chrudim on a one-season loan deal.